My love for the Soft Dom

 That being said, given how my dynamic (we’re not in a kinky arrangement) is with my boyfriend, who is very much a provider in his personality, and likes to look after me, I’ve been, understandably, asked a few times if I am a Little.

-Yet I gravitate towards the kind of Dom that yes, is self-assured and taking the lead, but is all about taking care of the sub.
-I’m not saying other Doms don’t care for their subs, however.
+Yet I gravitate towards the kind of Dom that yes, is self-assured and taking the lead, but is all about taking care of the sub in a softer way.
+I’m not saying other Doms don’t care for their subs.
 I’m talking about the Dom where that caring nature is at the forefront of their domination.
-Or as some call it: ‘Soft Dom’ or ‘Daddy Dom’.
-The tough guy with a soft side.
-The gentle giant.
-Many years soaking up Hollywood romances and Mills & Boon proceeds me in the type of men I’m drawn to.

 SAFE & LOOKED AFTER